mmaslon/maslonlab.github.io/_posts/2023-05-19-Coding_Thursdayvol13.md

 ```
 conda install snakemake
 ```
-5. I prepared few files first to run my workflow:

-`config.json` with path to reads and genome files:
+5. I prepared a `config.json` file with path to reads and genome files:

 ```
 {